That which can be destroyed by the truth should be.

 I don’t use the term “propaganda” as pejorative here (or ever).
 Calling something propaganda doesn’t mean I think it’s not true or disagree with it.
 It’s a noun for something I find normal and expected during a war. ↩︎

-Before there was any way to judge reputation and performance, I relied more on the OSINT accounts that tweeted about Syria/Afghanistan months before.
-They may have an agenda but at least little emotional attachment. ↩︎
+Before there was any way to judge reputation and performance, I relied more on the OSINT accounts that were deep into other conflicts before.
+They may have an agenda but at least less emotional attachment to Ukraine itself. ↩︎

 Do old people in small Russian towns get a pass because they have no info available, and if yes - do younger people get no credit for being on ‘my’ side because they do have access to any information they want? … or maybe opposing a genocidal tyrant regime is, like, the expected default state for a normal person regardless of country of origin? ↩︎